matter-labs/zksync-lite-docs/docs/faq/tech.md

 2. Validators roll up thousands of transactions together in a single block and submit a cryptographic commitment (the root hash) of the new state to the smart contract on mainnet along with a cryptographic proof (a SNARK) that this new state is indeed the result of the application of some correct transactions to the old state.
-3. Additionally to the proof, the state ∆ (a small amount of data for every transaction) is also published over the mainchain network as cheap `calldata`.
-This enables anyone to reconstruct the state at every moment.
+3. Additionally to the proof, the state ∆ (a small amount of data for every transaction) is published over the mainchain network as cheap `calldata`.
+This enables anyone to reconstruct the state at any moment.
-4. The proof and the state ∆ is verified by the smart contract, thus verifying both the validity of all the transactions included in the block and block data availability.
+4. The proof and the state ∆ are verified by the smart contract, thus verifying both the validity of all the transactions included in the block and block data availability.

-The SNARK verification is much cheaper than verifying every transaction individually, and storing the state off-chain is much cheaper than storing it in EVM.
-Hence a huge boost of scalability (~100-200x mainnet capacity) and tx cost savings.
+The SNARK verification is much cheaper than verifying every transaction individually, and storing the state off-chain is significantly cheaper than storing it in EVM.
+Hence enabling a huge boost of scalability (~100-200x mainnet capacity) and tx cost savings.

 zkRollup architecture provides the following guarantees:

 - Validators can never corrupt the state or steal funds (unlike Sidechains).
-- Users can always retrieve the funds from the zkRollup even if validator(s) stop cooperating because the data is available (unlike Plasma).
+- Users can always retrieve the funds from the zkRollup even if validator(s) stop cooperating, because the data is available (unlike Plasma).
 - Neither users nor a single trusted third party needs to be online to monitor zkRollup blocks in order to prevent fraud (unlike fraud-proof systems, such as payment channels or Optimistic Rollups).